Corn Syrup

 Health Benefits

-- Provides a quick source of energy due to its high glucose content.
+- Corn syrup is a quick source of energy due to its high carbohydrate content, making it useful in some high-energy recipes.

 Storage Tips